-It is estimated that there are over 18,000 blood cancer patients living in the state of Connecticut.
-In 2010, there were 1,740 new blood cancer patients diagnosed in Connecticut.
 Newly diagnosed patients are under enormous amounts of emotional and financial stress.
-Many blood cancer patients are unable to work during their treatment and this financial hardship, partnered with the rising cost of healthcare, informs the need for LLS' Patient Aid program.
-The Patient Aid Program is often how a patient first hears about LLS.
-After the one page application is sent in to the CT Chapter office, one of our Patient Service Managers contacts the patient to share LLS Patient Service Programs.
-Patients often feel they don’t have a support network that knows what they are going through; therefore, LLS’ programs like First Connection and patient support groups are extremely important.
+Many blood cancer patients are unable to work during their treatment and this financial hardship, partnered with the rising cost of healthcare, informs the need for LLS' Co-Pay Assistance Program.
+The Co-Pay Assistance Program is often how a patient first hears about LLS.

 There is also a need for LLS’ Welcome Back programs to help facilitate reentry back into schools, as school staff often don’t know how to explain to other school children what a leukemia patient has gone through.
 As stated in the Program Goals, a large focus of the Patient Services Department is to support a need for better outreach to the two identified underserved populations (Pediatrics & Hispanics).
 The Patient Services Department will continue to expand their outreach to these populations by continuing to meet with Community Based Organizations (CBOs), such as the Center For Eliminating Health Disparities Among Latinos (CEHDL) and The Hispanic Health Council.
 Within the past year, the CT Chapter is extremely proud to have initiated collaboration with these CBOs on a Hispanic Family Night and a weekly Spanish-speaking family support group for individuals impacted by cancer.

-In the current economic climate, the challenge that exists for the Connecticut Chapter of the Leukemia & Lymphoma Society is our ability to continue raising funds that are used both to serve patients in our community and to support research that is critical to prolonging lives and ultimately to finding a cure for blood cancers.
+In the current economic climate, the challenge that exists for the Connecticut Westchester Hudson Valley Chapter of the Leukemia & Lymphoma Society is our ability to continue raising funds that are used both to serve patients in our community and to support research that is critical to prolonging lives and ultimately to finding a cure for blood cancers.
 We have addressed this challenge by targeting our events toward various segments of the public using both a geographic focus and a demographic focus.
 We have also charged our Board of Trustees with recruiting more volunteers to participate at our events and to help raise awareness of the importance of our mission.
 We have also made great progress in attracting Trustees to our Board that meet the demographic and geographic diversity of our constituents in Connecticut.
-This year we inaugurated a quarterly newsletter to help raise awareness for our LLS patient services programs and our fund raising efforts and we continue to look for ways to expand our reach throughout the State.
-Over the past two years, we have added a StarWrite author’s luncheon where guests get to meet a popular author and listen to them reflect on motivations in their life as a writer, and a family oriented Hawaiian-themed obstacle course race called the Pineapple Classic where again, participants enjoy a fun day with friends and family and learn more about how they can help those diagnosed with a blood cancer.
 Our Board members, our volunteers and our staff, many of whom are blood cancer survivors, are energetic in working toward beating this disease and devote numerous hours organizing and attending events and meeting with families and those whose lives have been changed by the diagnosis of a blood cancer.
 Its what drives many of us to work tirelessly to raise funds in the race to find a cure.